-Since the arşın unit was recorded in Ottoman written sources in the territory of Hungary (see Mustafa Pasha's waqf-nāme) and was visible in drawn documents (see Corum, a drawing of the Bektashi shrine for Abdal Ata, Emir Seyyid, Receb, and Bermekan Dede, with the arşın grid system) as well as in Ottoman drawn documents also occasionally seen in the area of Hungary (see the command related to the Castle of Szigetvár), it can be assumed that the shrines were built according to central written or drawn commands in which the characteristic dimensions (structure and interior space) were recorded; these would also have provided guidance for local masters.
+Since the arşın unit was recorded in Ottoman written sources in the territory of Hungary (see Mustafa Pasha's wagf-nāme) and was visible in drawn documents (see Corum, a drawing of the Bektashi shrine for Abdal Ata, Emir Seyyid, Receb, and Bermekan Dede, with the arşın grid system) as well as in Ottoman drawn documents also occasionally seen in the area of Hungary (see the command related to the Castle of Szigetvár), it can be assumed that the shrines were built according to central written or drawn commands in which the characteristic dimensions (structure and interior space) were recorded; these would also have provided guidance for local masters.
 Thus, the use of arşın units in structural and spatial dimensions, which can be observed in the true-to-form surveys, can be correlated with written commands, drawing documents, and architectural units used in the area of Ottomandominated Hungary.
-According to the surveys listed above as well as the written and drawn sources from the fifteenth and sixteenth centuries, it can be assumed that the shrines in the territory of Hungary were constructed according to written commands using the previously referred drawings.
+According to the surveys listed above man construction, but the result of a twentieth century restoration.